TuringMobile: A Turing Machine of Oblivious Mobile Robots with Limited Visibility and its Applications: Applications

 Once the eligible robots have positioned themselves in $\mathcal A$, the TuringMobile resumes its exploration of the plane, and the robots in $\mathcal A$ copy all its movements.
+Of course, at each step the TuringMobile waits for all the robots in $\mathcal A$ to catch up before carrying on with the exploration.
 Now, if the total number of robots in the plane is known, the TuringMobile can stop as soon as all of them have joined it.
 Otherwise, the machine simply keeps exploring the plane forever, eventually collecting all robots.
 In both cases, the Near-Gathering problem is solved.